Saker233/IVIUsingYoctoJavaFX/GUI/README.md

 - Use Data time format to specify the format type.
 - Set Time according to Local time.

+### Integrate Transission Utils between Scene
+- Use Fade Transission between loading screens until home page.
+- Option to use Fade in and Fade out Utils
+- Set a callback Function and the end of each scene to load another scene

 ### Testing and Validation
 - Test fade transitions for loading screens
 - Test menu bar functionality and navigation